OleksandrTsapin/Coursera-Capstone/README.md

 ***

-Name of my project: "Where to live in Kyiv?
-Apartment rent prices, population density and venues analysis of city districts"
+Project title: "Where to live in Kyiv?
+Apartment rent prices, population density and venues analysis of Kyiv districts."

-This Capstone Project has been submitted in December, 2020 as a final project for the IBM Data Science Professional Certificate.
+This Capstone Project has been submitted on 14th December 2020 as a final project for the IBM Data Science Professional Certificate.

-Final Report:
+Final Report: Capstone Project_Final.pdf

-Jupyter Notebook:
+Jupyter Notebook: Capstone_Project_Final.ipynb

 !
 Please use nbviewer for the proper view of the Jupyter Notebook.
 Link provided below: https://nbviewer.jupyter.org/